idelchi/godyl/docs/commands/dump.md

 # Dump Command

-The `dump` command displays various configuration settings and information about Godyl.
+The `dump` command displays various configuration settings and information about `godyl`.

 ## Syntax